LogtalkDotOrg/logtalk3/manuals/_sources/userman/events.rst.txt

    :ref:`monitoring <apis:monitoring/0>` protocol.
 Strictly speaking, the
    reference to this protocol is only needed when specializing event handlers.
-   Nevertheless, it is considered good programming practice to always refer the protocol when defining event handlers.
+   Nevertheless, it is considered good programming practice to always refer to the protocol when defining event handlers.

 Unlimited number of monitors for each event
-   Several monitors can observe the same event because of distinct reasons.
+   Several monitors can observe the same event for distinct reasons.
    Therefore, the number of monitors per event is bounded only by the available computing resources.

-The monitor status of an object can be dynamically changed in runtime This property does not imply that an object must be dynamic to act as a monitor (the monitor status of an object is not stored in the object).
+The monitor status of an object can be dynamically changed at runtime This property does not imply that an object must be dynamic to act as a monitor (the monitor status of an object is not stored in the object).